tkaczmarzyk/specification-arg-resolver/README.md

 }

 ```
-If `missingPathVarPolicy` would be set to `EXCEPTION`, then resolving path variables for the method above will not be possible, because it will always contain at least one unresolved path variable and exception will be thrown.
+If missingPathVarPolicy was set to `EXCEPTION`, then resolving path variables for the method above would not be possible, as it would always contain at least one unresolved path variable.

 Request Header Support
 ---------------------